chintan9/plyr-react/README.md

 ##### Scripts

-- `npm run dev` : Executes the develop mode, running watcher and the Stylguide, rebuilding your library on every change.
+- `npm run dev` : Executes the develop mode, running watcher and the Styleguide, rebuilding your library on every change.
 - `npm run start` : Only serves the Styleguide.
-- `npm run build` : Builds your library (build can be faound in `dist` folder).
+- `npm run build` : Builds your library (build can be found in `dist` folder).
 - `npm run styleguide:build` : Builds the static Styleguide in case you want to deploy it.
 - `npm run test` : Runs the tests.